The extracellular matrix as a mediator of cell-cell communication in cardiovascular inflammation

 Cardiovascular diseases, such as coronary artery disease (CAD) and its sequelae myocardial infarction (MI) and heart failure, represent the leading cause of morbidity and mortality in industrialized and developing countries.
 Atherosclerosis is the pathology causing CAD and MI; both are characterized by a sterile inflammation with a chronic and acute course of the disease, respectively.

-Role of Cell Types
+Cell Types Involved

 • Leukocytes